peterrakolcza/HardverApro_find_free_listings/README.md

 This script allows the user to extract the free items from HardverApró.

 ## Usage
-First install the required packages
+First, install the required packages
 ```python
 pip install -r requirements.txt
 ```